Lyquix/tpl_lyquix/docs/template.md

 #Template Files
-In order to allow for customization of your template, without overriding template files we have modified the files index.php and component.php to look for your custom template, index-custom.php and component-custom.php respectively.
+In order to allow for customization of your template, without overriding template files we have modified the files `index.php` and `component.php` to look for your custom template files, `index-custom.php` and `component-custom.php` respectively.

 ```php